-If you are seeking support, or you are the one who is going to be required to provide support, it is very important that you have an attorney to represent you.
+If you are seeking support, or you are the one required to provide support, it is very important that you have a knowledgeable Colleyville divorce lawyer and family law attorney attorney to represent you.

-The Law Office of Rashelle Fetty of Colleyville is well-equipped to show the court what is truly fair and give you the best chance of getting the results you need.
+The Law Office of Rashelle Fetty is well-equipped to show the court what is truly fair and give you the best chance of getting the results you need.

 Courts can order spousal support if the petitioning spouse lacks enough in property or assets to provide for basic needs along with one of the following circumstances:

 - A spouse is convicted of committing an act of family violence against the other spouse or other spouse’s child during marriage if (a) the incident(s) occurred during divorce proceedings or (b) or within two years of filing for divorce

 - The petitioning spouse has a physical or mental disability that prevents them from earning enough income to provide for basic needs

 - The petitioning spouse is unable to earn enough income to provide for basic needs and the spouses were married for 10 years or longer

 - The petitioning spouse has custody of a child from the marriage and the child requires special care for a mental or physical disability and thus cannot earn enough income to provide for basic needs

 Unless there’s a conviction for family violence, the court will begin with the assumption that spousal support is unnecessary.
 That’s why it is important that you have an experienced attorney such as Rashelle Fetty advocating for you as her law office will show the court the appropriate evidence to give you the best chance for an effective result.